Indonesian rights lawyer named suspect after sharing posts on Papua

 She could be jailed for up to six years and fined 1 billion rupiah ($70,000) under an electronic information and transactions law if found guilty.

-Koman has been using her Twitter account to share videos, photographs and comment on the situation in the easternmost region of Papua, which has in recent weeks suffered the most serious civil unrest in years over perceived racial and ethnic discrimination.
+Koman has used her Twitter account to share videos, photographs and comment on the situation in the easternmost region of Papua, where the most serious civil unrest in years has erupted over perceived racial and ethnic discrimination.

 The protests were triggered by racist slurs against Papuan students, whose dormitory was tear gassed during their detention in the city of Surabaya on Java island on Aug.
 17, Indonesia’s Independence Day, for allegedly desecrating a national flag.